scratchoo/paginator/README.md

 <?php echo $this->paginator->get_links('posts', 'bootstrap4'); ?>
 ```

-The second parameter is optional, if you are using bootstrap 3 or 4 just pass 'bootstrap3' or 'bootstrap4' as a second parameter.
+The second parameter is optional, the available options currently are: 'bootstrap3' or 'bootstrap4' or 'bulma'.

 ## Customize the Result: